glennz/react-form-demo/README.md

 8 bit.dev to manage web component and publish to npm as component library to reuse (yet to do)

 9 nestjs api (server side receive form data request, yet to do but this is not required)

+10 tested on Chrome and IE

+11 E2E auto test

 Demo website